 Touring the farm at Hidden Villa

 My newest addition is three weeks old; we haven’t ventured out much with him yet.
 My other kids (ages 3, 6, and 7) were getting tired of our stupid “new baby” parental excuses, and desperately wanted to get out of the house.
 We packed a zillion snacks and 50 diapers and drove down past San Jose to Hidden Villa on Saturday afternoon.
 On the weekend, there was no traffic, and the farm was easy to find.
-At the check in booth we were directed to keep our distance from other families and wear masks at all times.

 The farm is scenically gorgeous, with big old oak trees and silvery olive trees lining the path from the parking lot.
 In addition to school groups, many weddings have been hosted here over the years.